ThePalaceProject/android-ci/README.md

 * Automatic deployment of application binaries to a git repository.
 * Automatic deployment of snapshots and releases to [Maven Central](https://search.maven.org/).
+* Automatic deployment of Android applications to [Firebase](https://firebase.google.com/).
+* Automatic deployment of Android releases to the [Play Store](https://play.google.com/).
 * Build pull requests safely without access to secrets.
 * Zero-configuration in the common case; add a git submodule and go!